 Tip 3: Read the Power BI blog for the latest news

 The Power BI team explains all the new features in their regular Power BI blog posts.
 Find out what's new in everything from Power BI Desktop to the Power BI mobile apps.
 Make a habit of returning often to learn about the new features released each month.
 You never know when you'll benefit from that bit of information you noticed months ago.

 Lots of Power BI customers and experts are on Twitter.
 Ask your question in a tweet.
 Add the hashtags

 #PowerBIHelp so the people who know see your tweet.

 Do videos fit your learning style better?
-Power BI has two sets you'll be interested in:
+Power BI has two sets:

-- A good place to start is the Power BI home page on YouTube.
+- To start, see Power BI home page on YouTube.